-On around the 4th of April, a group of 6 people was chain-pushed back from Slovenia, to Croatia, and then to Bosnia.
+On around the 4th of April, a group of people was chain-pushed back from Slovenia, to Croatia, and then to Bosnia.
 The group was made up of 6 males, 1 of whom was under 18, from Kashmir in Pakistan and Afghanistan.
-They had been walking for 15 days from the Bosnian city of Bihac when they were apprehended by Slovenian authorities.
+The respondent described that they had been walking for 15 days from the Bosnian city of Bihac when they were apprehended by Slovenian authorities.
 3 or 4 officers took the group to a police station in Slovenia.
 Here, the group asked for asylum.

 “I am from Kashmir, I have problem.
 They say you can’t stay here.”